PCOM Safe Space

 creating safe LGBTQIA spaces

-The PCOM Safe program creates spaces where all people may feel welcome and safe.
+The PCOM Safe Space program creates spaces where all people may feel welcome and safe.

 The program is open to all faculty, students, administrators and staff.
 The program

 was established to create and offer a safe environment—a room, building or entire

 campus—for LGBTQIA (lesbian, gay, bisexual, transgender, questioning, intersex and